Marcel Proust: Unveiling the Literary Enigma

 4. Marguerite Yourcenar: Marguerite Yourcenar, a French novelist and essayist, admired Proust’s psychological insight and narrative richness.
 Yourcenar’s exploration of identity, memory, and the complexities of human experience was influenced by Proust’s nuanced portrayal of character and his exploration of the inner workings of the human mind.

 5. Italo Calvino: Italo Calvino, an Italian novelist known for his imaginative storytelling and philosophical depth.
-Admired Proust’s narrative innovation and thematic complexity.
+Admired his narrative innovation and thematic complexity.

 Illustration for In Search of Lost Time by Marcel Proust